Liouville conformal field theory and the quantum zipper: The boundary BPZ equation for Liouville conformal field theory

 Let $\kappa \leq 4$ and $\gamma = \sqrt \kappa$.
 Consider reverse $\SLE_\kappa$ where the driving function $W_t$ is given by $W_0 = w$ and $dW_t = \sqrt\kappa dB_t$.
 Let $(\eta_t)_{t \geq 0}$ be the family of curves and $g_t$ the corresponding Loewner maps, and let $T\leq \infty$ be the first time $t$ that $g_t(x_k) \in \eta_t$ for some $k$.
 For $t < T$ define \eqb M_t = \prod_j |g_t'(z_j)|^{2\Delta_{\alpha_j}} \prod_k |g_t'(x_k)|^{\Delta_{\beta_k}} F_{-\frac2\gamma} (W_t, (g_t(z_j))_j, (g_t(x_k))_k). \eqe \begin{lemma} $M_t$ is a local martingale. \end{lemma} \begin{proof} Let $\ol F_{-\frac2\gamma}(w, (z_j)_j, (x_k)_k )< \infty$ be defined via~\eqref{eq-corr} except with the integrand replaced by its absolute value, and let $\ol M_t = \prod_j |g_t'(z_j)|^{2\Delta_{\alpha_j}} \prod_k |g_t'(x_k)|^{\Delta_{\beta_k}} \ol F_{-\frac2\gamma}(w, (z_j)_j, (x_k)_k )$, so $\ol M_t \geq |M_t|$.
 For $N>0$ let $T_N = T \wedge \inf \{t: \ol M_t \geq N \}$.
 Since $t\mapsto \ol M_t$ is continuous on $[0,T)$ we have $\lim_{N \to \infty} T_N= T$ almost surely.
 Thus we are done once we show $M_t$ stopped at $T_N$ is a martingale.

-It suffices to show that for stopping times $\tau_1 \leq \tau_2 \leq T_N$ we have $\E[ M_{\tau_2} \mid \eta_{\tau_1}] = M_{\tau_1}$.
-Instead, to simplify notation, we show that if $\tau \leq T_N$ is a stopping time then $\E[M_\tau] = M_0$; the proof of the desired claim is identical.
+It suffices to show that for stopping times $\tau_1 \leq \tau_2 \leq T_N$ we have ${\mathbb E}[ M_{\tau_2} \mid \eta_{\tau_1}] = M_{\tau_1}$.
+Instead, to simplify notation, we show that if $\tau \leq T_N$ is a stopping time then ${\mathbb E}[M_\tau] = M_0$; the proof of the desired claim is identical.

-Sample $\phi_0 \sim \LF_\bbH^{(\frac{\beta_*}2, w), (\alpha_j, z_j)_j, (\frac{\beta_k}2, x_k)_k, (\frac\delta2, \infty)}$, and define $(\phi_t, \eta_t)$ by conformally welding the boundary arcs to the left and right of $w$ as in Theorem~\ref{thm-simple-zipper}.
-Let $A_t = \cA_{\phi_t}(\bbH)$, let $L_{k, t} = \cL_{\phi_t}(g_t(I_k))$ for $k \neq k_*$, and let $L_t = \cL_{\phi_t}((g_t(x_{k_*}), W_t))$ and $R_t = \cL_{\phi_t}((W_t, g_t(x_{k_*+1}))$.
+Sample $\phi_0 \sim \LF_{\mathbb H}^{(\frac{\beta_*}2, w), (\alpha_j, z_j)_j, (\frac{\beta_k}2, x_k)_k, (\frac\delta2, \infty)}$, and define $(\phi_t, \eta_t)$ by conformally welding the boundary arcs to the left and right of $w$ as in Theorem~\ref{thm-simple-zipper}.
+Let $A_t = \cA_{\phi_t}({\mathbb H})$, let $L_{k, t} = \cL_{\phi_t}(g_t(I_k))$ for $k \neq k_*$, and let $L_t = \cL_{\phi_t}((g_t(x_{k_*}), W_t))$ and $R_t = \cL_{\phi_t}((W_t, g_t(x_{k_*+1}))$.
 Since the conformal welding does not affect the quantum area nor quantum lengths of boundary segments not adjacent to $w$, the processes $A_t$ and $L_{k, t}$ are constant.
 Moreover, the conformal welding identifies segments of equal quantum length, so $L_t - R_t = L_0 - R_0$ for all $t$.
 Thus, $G_t = \exp( - A_t - \sum_{k \neq k_*} \mu_k L_{k, t} - \mu_L( L_t - R_t))$ is constant as $t$ varies.
-Consequently, writing $\E$ to denote expectation with respect to $\rSLE_\kappa^\tau$ and using Theorem~\ref{thm-simple-zipper}, we have \eqb \eqe Here, the integrals converge absolutely by the definition of $T_N$.
+Consequently, writing ${\mathbb E}$ to denote expectation with respect to $\rSLE_\kappa^\tau$ and using Theorem~\ref{thm-simple-zipper}, we have \eqb \eqe Here, the integrals converge absolutely by the definition of $T_N$.
 This completes the proof. \end{proof}

 If we assume that $F_{-\frac2\gamma}$ is smooth, then setting the drift term of $dM_t$ to zero immediately gives Theorem~\ref{thm-bpz} for $\beta_* = -\frac2\gamma$.
 Since we do not have smoothness a priori, we only know $F_{-\frac2\gamma}$ is a weak solution to the BPZ equation.
 A hypoellipticity argument originally due to \cite[Lemma 5]{dubedat-virasoro} shows that weak solutions are also strong solutions; we instead follow \cite[Lemma 4.4, Proposition 2.6]{pw-multiple-SLE} which is closer to our setting.
+See also \cite[Appendix A]{ahsy-nonsimple} for a more detailed treatment of this argument.